nikki-moreno/homework/README.md

 + I've done this 3 times and it still feels like the first time
 + ran into a 403 issue; needed to use Classic Tokens instead of the fine-grained tokens
 + gave myself permissions on everything!
++ trying to get git to remmeber me